Alfresco/alfresco-ng2-components/docs/core/form.component.md

 }
 ```

-There are two additional functions that can be of a great value when controlling outcomes:
+There are two other functions that can be very useful when you need to control form outcomes:

--   `saveTaskForm()` - saves current form
+-   `saveTaskForm()` - Saves the current form
--   `completeTaskForm(outcome?: string)` - save and complete form with a given outcome name
+-   `completeTaskForm(outcome?: string)` Saves and completes the form with a given outcome name

-**Please note that if `event.preventDefault()` is not called then default outcome behaviour
-will also be executed after your custom code.**

 ### Field Validators

 You can supply a set of validator objects to the form using the `fieldValidators`
 property.
-Each validator implements checks for a particular type of data (eg, a
+Each validator implements a check for a particular type of data (eg, a
 date validator might check that the date in the field falls between 1980 and 2017).
 ADF supplies a standard set of validators that handle most common cases but you can
 also implement your own custom validators to replace or extend the set.
 See the
-[FormFieldValidator](form-field-validator.interface.md) class for full details and examples.
+[Form Field Validator](form-field-validator.interface.md) interface for full details and examples.

-## Other documentation

 ### Common scenarios

-#### Render form by using form definition JSON
+#### Rendering a form using form definition JSON

-Please give a look to the [demo-form](../docassets/demo-form.json) as a sample of form definition JSON.
+See the [demo-form](../docassets/demo-form.json) file for an example of form definition JSON.

-The component below with the form definition JSON assigned to the variable `formDefinitionJSON`, shows how a form is rendered by using form definition JSON.
+The component below (with the JSON assigned to the `formDefinitionJSON` property), shows how a
+form definition is rendered:

 ```ts
 @Component({